agajansahatov/home-guardian/README.md

 # Home Guardian - An IoT Smart Home Environmental Monitoring System

-The "Home Guardian" project is an IoT-based smart home environmental monitoring system implemented using Python, Arduino, and the PyMata4Ex library.
+The "Home Guardian" project is an IoT-based smart home environmental monitoring system implemented using a Mini Practice Board, Python, Arduino, and the PyMata4Ex library.
 It allows users to monitor and control various environmental factors within their home, such as temperature, humidity, and air quality, to ensure a comfortable and safe living environment.
+The project leverages the Arduino UNO microcontroller as its core to create an IoT-based smart home environmental monitoring system.
+It integrates various sensors to collect data on temperature, humidity, light levels, and proximity.
+This data is then processed by a Python script running on a computer, which communicates with the Arduino board via RS232 communication.

+### Features

+1. **Data Acquisition**: The system gathers data from sensors including temperature, humidity, light, and ultrasonic sensors connected to the Arduino UNO controller.

+2. **Data Display**: Collected data is displayed in real-time on an LCD screen, providing users with insights into the environmental conditions within their home.

+3. **Data Analysis**: The Python script analyzes the collected data to derive insights and make decisions based on predefined criteria.

+4. **Control of External Devices**: Based on the data analysis results, the system controls various external function modules such as LED lights, DC motors, servo motors, buzzers, etc., to implement basic smart home functions.

+### Technologies Used

+1. **Arduino Microcontroller Technology**: The Arduino UNO microcontroller serves as the central processing unit for the system, interfacing with sensors and external devices to collect data and execute control commands.

+2. **Sensor Technology**: Various sensors including temperature sensors, humidity sensors, light sensors, and ultrasonic sensors are employed to gather environmental data.

+3. **RS232 Communication Technology**: RS232 serial communication protocol is used for communication between the Arduino board and the computer running the Python script, enabling data transfer and command execution.

+4. **Python Programming Technology**: Python programming language is used to develop the script responsible for data processing, analysis, and decision-making based on the collected sensor data.

+5. **I2C Bus Technology**: The I2C (Inter-Integrated Circuit) bus protocol may be utilized for communication between certain sensors and the Arduino board, enabling efficient data exchange over short distances.

 ## Installation Guide